lucasrumney94/VolatileVisions/README.md

 The remainder of the game is controlled via text entry.

+You may exit the game at any time by pressing Escape.

 The parser will not recognize compound commands or verb-object commands such as "equip weapon"

 At (almost) all times you have access to the following commands: